marianoabdala/marianoabdala.github.io/read.me.md

 Yeah, I'm probably in [the zone](https://randsinrepose.com/archives/a-nerd-in-a-cave/).

+#### Sync communication

+If it'll take more than 5 minutes, please setup a call or a meeting.
+My calendar is always updated.
+If you find an open spot take it.
+There are much better chances of me accepting if you add a clear description and agenda.

 #### Brief answers

 I'm pretty much always short on time and needing to cover a lot of ground.